 Go Kayaking in the River

 A fun and active way to explore the city is to go kayaking in the Chicago River.
 There are several companies that offer kayaking tours in Chicago including Urban Kayaks, Kayak Chicago and Wateriders.
 There are several tours to choose from including sunset tours, moonlight tours and fireworks tours.
-Please note that you will get a little wet so bring a waterproof case for your phone and water-resistant or quick-drying clothing.

 Take Photos at The Bean